jsoconno/terraform-azure-conventions/README.md

-# Naming Standards Terraform Module
+# Azurerm Provider Resource Naming Conventions Module

 ## Overview

-The purpose of this module is to help standardize naming conventions for resources when using cloud providers.
-See the list of supported providers below:
+The purpose of this module is to help standardize naming conventions for resources created in Azure using Terraform and the azurerm module.

-* `azurerm`
+The basic convention followed is `<unique resource identifier>-<location acronym>-<workload acronym>-<environment acronym>`.
+Resources that have constraints on special characters utilize the `replace()` function to remove the `-` from the convention.

-The configuration takes in the following values:
+The configuration takes in the following arguments:

-* `location_acronym` - The acronym for the deployment location.
-This is a validated field.
+* `var: location_acronym [string - optional validated - defaults to "use"]` - The acronym for the deployment location.
-* `workload_acronym` - The acronym for the workload.
-This might be an application, project, focus area, or other item.
-This is a freeform field with a limited length.
+* `var: workload_acronym [string - required restricted - 8 chararcter limit]` - The acronym for the workload.
+This might be an application, project, focus area, or other dimension.
+For example, `core`, `app`, or some acronym for an app like `fb` might be common.
-* `environment_acronym` - The acronym for the deployment environment.
+* `environment_acronym [string - optional validated - defaults to "d"]` - The acronym for the deployment environment.
 For example, `d` for development.
-This is a validated field.

-These values are used to construct a standard naming convention that can be referenced for any resource that is available.
+There are also some attribute(s) that allow you to control formatting.
+Supported argruments include:

+* `var: lowercase [bool]` - Determines whether or not lowercase is required as part of the convention.
+Defaults to true.

 Over time, this module will be improved to remove items that do not accept a name attribute and add support for additional providers.

 ## Example

-The best way to take advantage of this module is to create a file with the name conventions.tf to hold the naming standards module.
+The best way to take advantage of this module is to create a file with the name `conventions.tf` to hold the naming standards module.
 The following code should be added with your specific values.

 ```terraform
 module "conventions" {